 - role of intramedullary instrumentation:

-Pulmonary damage after IM femoral nailing in traumatized sheep--is there an effect from different nailing methods?
+Pulmonary damage after intramedullary femoral nailing in traumatized sheep--is there an effect from different nailing methods?

-Pulmonary effects of fixation of a frx with a plate compared with IM nailing.
-A canine model of FE and fracture fixation
+Pulmonary effects of fixation of a fracture with a plate compared with intramedullary nailing.
+A canine model of fat embolism and fracture fixation.

-ARDS, pneumonia / mortality following thoracic injury and femoral frx treated either with IM with reaming or with a plate.
+Adult respiratory distress syndrome, pneumonia, and mortality following thoracic injury and a femoral fracture treated either with intramedullary nailing with reaming or with a plate.
+A comparative study.

 Prevention of fat embolism syndrome.

 Fatal pulmonary embolization after reaming of the femoral medullary cavity in sclerosing osteomyelitis: a case report.